LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-notes.md

     We will adjust the text to clarify or remove this terminology.

-chrdimo: An impednace mismathc denotes a type annotation that doesn't match the actual type of the annotated code.
+chrdimo: An impedance mismatch denotes a type annotation that doesn't match the actual type of the annotated code.
 We will adjust the prose to clarify.